 Students may repeat courses without using the forgiveness policy.
 In this instance, both the original and the repeated grade(s) will be used in the calculation of all applicable Grade Point Averages, as stated in the Academic Average (Grade Point Average) policy.
 However, earned credit for only the last attempt will apply toward graduation.
 (Please also see Repeat Hours and Excess Hours Calculation Policies.)

 The Veterans Administration will not pay for repeated courses if the previous grade met academic standards.
-Students should direct questions to the Veterans Affairs Office at One Stop Student Services.
+Students should direct questions to the Veterans Affairs Office in the Military-Veterans Resource Center.

 Students are encouraged to consult their academic advisor prior to completing a grade forgiveness to ensure this is the best course of action for the student.